uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/61_personal_relationships.md

+[Present over 2 messages or only what is relevant]

 Schizophrenia is not easy to live with.
 It can put strain on your relationships with people in your family or those you share a home with.
 During relapses in your illness, you may not realize the demands that are being made of people around you; when you emerge into recovery, you may find yourself feeling rather lonely.
 Likewise, it can be difficult to live with a person with schizophrenia.
 Nevertheless, there are some practical steps you can take together to make things easier.

 # Planning a family

-[QUERY FOR RELEVANCE] If you are planning a family, there are a number of issues that you need to discuss with your partner early on, such as the risk of your child developing schizophrenia, how you will manage having a child, and, if you are a woman, the possibility that you will relapse after giving birth or during the pregnancy.
+If you are planning a family, there are a number of issues that you need to discuss with your partner early on, such as the risk of your child developing schizophrenia, how you will manage having a child, and, if you are a woman, the possibility that you will relapse after giving birth or during the pregnancy.
 There will be decisions that are not easy to make, but information from your healthcare team can aid in difficult discussions.
 As mentioned in Chapter 5, some medications used to treat schizophrenia may not be suitable for use during pregnancy.
 Therefore, you should discuss your options with your doctor before trying to conceive a child.

 [`S` are for those with schizophrenia, while `F` is intended for family members]

 - Learn more about schizophrenia
   - S: Explain it to your friends and family